 - Inability to make decisions despite your repeated efforts to clarify or encourage

-- Normal emotions that are displayed to an extreme degree or for a prolonged period of time: for example, tearfulness or nervousness
+- Normal emotions that are displayed to an extreme degree or for a prolonged period: for example, tearfulness or nervousness

 - Threats to others*